 After separation, dividing up assets, and protecting assets can cause a lot of distress and conflict.
-There are measures you can take to protect your property, such as filing a “Certificate of Pending Litigation” under the Land Titles Act.
-This can prevent your ex from selling or borrowing against real estate assets, such as the family home, recreational or investment property.
+There are things you can do to protect your property, such as filing a “Certificate of Pending Litigation” under the Land Titles Act.
+This can prevent your ex from selling or borrowing against assets, such as the family home, recreational or investment property.

-Another option is to apply for an order with the court restraining your ex from selling or borrowing against assets.
+Another option is to apply for an interim order with the court.
 This could prevent your ex from selling or transferring property that is subject to a family law proceeding.

-It is a good idea to consult with legal counsel to make sure you have the necessary advice to protect your assets and safeguard your financial well-being.
-For further advice, consider scheduling a consult with our Lawyer Mediator Michael Butterfield, or refer to our article on The Top 10 Smart Things To Do Before You Separate
+It is a good idea to consult with a lawyer to make sure you have the necessary advice to protect your assets and safeguard your finances.
+For further advice, consider scheduling a consult with our Lawyer Mediator Michael Butterfield, or refer to our article on The Top 10 Smart Things To Do Before You Separate.